soravux/scoop/doc/usage.rst

 Torque (Moab & Maui)
 ~~~~~~~~~~~~~~~~~~~~

-Here is an example of submit file for Torque:
+Here is an example of a submit file for Torque:

 .. literalinclude:: ../examples/submitFiles/Torque.sh